PUNCH-Cyber/stoq/README.md

 # Plugins

-stoQ currently has over 40 publicly available plugins.
+stoQ currently has a wide range of publicly available plugins.
 These plugins are available separately in the [plugin repository](https://github.com/PUNCH-Cyber/stoq-plugins-public/tree/v2) and can be [easily installed](https://stoq-framework.readthedocs.io/en/documentation/user/installation.html#installing-plugins) from stoQ.

 Don't see a plugin you need?
 Check out the [plugin](https://stoq-framework.readthedocs.io/en/documentation/dev/plugin_overview.html) documentation, or contact us.